adeep/bitwarden_reddit/cannot_login.md

 Start by exporting your vault
 before you change your master password! – see [First Steps](#1]2-first-steps).

-* While you're changing your master password, consider using a 4-word passphrase, generated by Bitwarden itself, for your master password.
-For instance, `polka-fame-curled-either-passover`.
+* Even better, if you change your master password, consider using a 4-word passphrase, generated by Bitwarden itself, such as `polka-fame-curled-either-passover` or `WinnerPlasmaKabobSinous`.

 _Autocorrect Issues_

-Beware of autocorrections by your keyboard(s)/app/device – you may not even notice it, especially since password input may be obscured!
-Even if you stick to the 95-character ASCII set, as recommended above, some characters may get auto-corrected by your keyboard/app/device):
+Beware of autocorrections by your keyboard(s)/app/device – you may not notice it, especially since password input may be obscured!
+Even if you stick to the 95-character ASCII set, as recommended above, some characters may get autocorrected by your keyboard/app/device):

-* For example, replacing straight-quotes with curly-quotes (i.e., “smart-quotes”), or inserting a .
+* For example, replacing straight-quotes with curly-quotes (i.e., “smart-quotes”, such as "&ldquo;", "&rdquo;", "&lsquo;" and "&rsquo;").
+Other gotchas include  inserting a .
-(period/full stop) and/or invisible spaces after pressing the “space-bar”,  or automatically changing a typed lower-case letter into an upper-case letter (or vice versa)…
+(period/full stop) and/or invisible spaces after pressing the “space-bar”  or automatically changing a typed lower-case letter into an upper-case letter or vice versa…

 * In general, all kinds of apostrophes and quotation marks (', ", `, ´, ‘, ’, ‛, “, ”, ‟) may be
 autocorrected into a different form preferred by the device you are typing on.

-* _turn off autocorrect_ if possible.
+* _Turn off autocorrect_ if possible.
 Try to _change your (virtual or physical) keyboard_.
-  Make your _keyboard input visible_ if possible.
-Make sure you input the exact character.
-Use the _on-screen visible keyboard_.
+* Make your _keyboard input visible_ if possible.
+* Make sure you input the exact character.
+* Use the _on-screen visible
+  keyboard_ ("Character Map" in Windows).
+* Consider composing the password in a text edit such as `Notepad` or `TextEdit` and then pasting it into your login form.

 If those things don’t help, change your master password in the web vault to one that contains only the 95-character ASCII set, or better yet a 4 word random passphrase without any special characters at all.
 <img src="https://community.bitwarden.com/images/emoji/twitter/warning.png?v=14" title=":warning:" class="emoji" alt=":warning:" loading="lazy" width="20" height="20" style="aspect-ratio: 20 / 20;"> Again,
   make an export/backup before changing your master password; see [First Steps](#2-first-steps).